naotaco/NtImageLib/README.md

 - No dependencies
 - Works on WindowsPhone 8/8.1
++ For UWP (Windows 10), See [new one](https://github.com/naotaco/NtImageProcessorUwp)
 - The latest Visual Studio Express 2012 is required to run included tests.

 ## JPEG metadata (Exif and other) operator

 ### Parser/Builder

 JpegMetaDataParser parses metadata in JPEG image file simply.
 Both of byte array and byte stream are supported as input format.
 JpegMetaData structure may contains 3 sections(called IFD), Primary, Exif, and GPS.
 Each IFD has a dictionary of Entry with keys.